IEEE-University-of-Houston/IEEE-UH-Cpp-Tutorial-Level-2/README.md

 and looks nicer than Dev C++.
 Here is the link to download(get the free version): https://visualstudio.microsoft.com/downloads/

 If you do not want to download or cannot download a compiler there are online options.
-To do this, you have to download the .cpp and open them in the notepad.
-Open it and copy and paste it into the compiler and press "Run"
+To do this, you have to download the .cpp file and open it in notepad.
+Once opened, copy and paste it into the compiler and press "Run"

 Here are some websites that have online compilers:
 <br/>-OnlineGDB https://www.onlinegdb.com/online_c++_compiler